Corkage Fee Guide

 Do All Restaurants Have a Corkage Fee?

 Not all restaurants have corkage fees.
-Restaurants that do allow you to bring in your own wine, even when offering their own alcohol, usually have corkage fees if you choose to bring in your own bottle of wine.
+Restaurants that do allow you to bring in your own alcohol, even when serving their own wine, usually have corkage fees if you choose to bring in your own bottle of wine.
 On the other hand, bring-your-own-wine (BYOW) or bring-your-own-bottle (BYOB) restaurants typically have a low or nonexistent corkage fee.

 If you want to bring your own bottle to a restaurant, always check with the restaurant to understand their policy.